John McHutchin: Professional career

-In 1808 McHutchin was admitted to the Bar and was a successful lawyer.
+In 1808 McHutchin was admitted to the Manx Bar and was a successful lawyer.
 His ability in his chosen field had already been noticed when, at the age of 20, he was appointed Secretary to the Lieutenant Governor of the Isle of Man, Cornelius Smelt, prior to the completion of his studies.
 The position was one which he held for two years.

 In 1810 McHutchin was appointed to the Seneschal's Office in Douglas, and following the appointment as Second Deemster of Thomas Gawne in 1816, McHutchin was appointed High Bailiff of Douglas under the patronage of the Duke of Athol, the appointment being made with a view to using him judicially with regard to the green crop tithe question.
-McHutchin was appointed Deemster to the northern district in 1819 and in 1821, on the death of Thomas Stowell, he was made the Clerk of the Rolls at the unusually early age of 34.
+On the death of Deemster Norris Moore in 1819 McHutchin was appointed Deemster to the northern district and in 1821, on the death of Thomas Stowell, he was made the Clerk of the Rolls at the unusually early age of 34.

 Personal life

-McHutchin married Sabrina Rann (1792 - 1847) in 1811; she was the daughter of Colonel James Rann, a retired military officer who had spent the majority of his wealth (£8,000) in raising and equipping a regiment for the defence of the Crown during the American War of Independence and Napoleonic Wars.
+In 1811 McHutchin married Sabrina Rann (1792 - 1847).
+His wife's family came originally from Warwickshire before taking residence at the estate of Shenvallay, Malew.
+She was the daughter of Colonel James Rann, a retired military officer late of the Royal Birmingham Fencible Infantry, who had spent the majority of his wealth (£8,000) in raising and equipping a regiment for the defence of the Crown during the American War of Independence and Napoleonic Wars.

 The marriage produced twelve children (eight sons and four daughters).
 Three of his sons died during his lifetime.

 McHutchin was highly regarded by his peers; he rose from a modest rank in life to the heights of the judiciary by his own efforts and application.
 He was opposed to the reform of the Isle of Man's system of government, and particularly to democratic elections for the House of Keys, a position he held until his death.